chiaradiaz1991/Weather-app-React-Hooks-Sass-Axios/README.md

-#Weather app

-*Main Technologies: React Hooks, Sass and Axios.
+#Weather app: Main Technologies: React Hooks, Sass and Axios.

 To run this application: